celllamb/P231_NGS/README.md

 4. Interpretability: Better reflects the nature of the data, where each read is assigned to exactly one species.

 These confidence intervals provide a range of plausible values for the true proportion of each species, with 95% confidence.
 The multinomial approach ensures that the uncertainty in all species proportions is considered collectively, providing a more robust statistical framework for interpretation.

-## Performance Considerations

-- The script utilizes samtools for efficient BAM file processing.
-- Multi-threading is implemented for various stages of the analysis, including samtools operations:
-  - `samtools view` and `samtools sort` use the `-@` option to specify the number of threads.
-  - `samtools sort` memory usage:
-    - Memory per thread is set to 2GB (`-m 2G`)
-    - Total memory usage is approximately 2GB * (number of threads)
-    - This setting is optimized for large datasets, but may be excessive for smaller files
-- The calculation of primary alignment ratios is efficient, especially for large datasets.
-- The analysis of primary alignments uses samtools idxstats, which provides rapid statistics generation without reading through the entire BAM file.

-Note: If you're working with smaller datasets or have limited system memory, you may want to adjust the memory usage for `samtools sort` in the script.

 ## Notes